How to Setup a Server Rack

 The Neatness Of The Server Location

-The inside of a server room will also be a temporary office for your IT technician or manager at the time of updating, maintaining or configuring the server.
+The inside of a server room will also be a workspace for your IT technician or manager at the time of updating, maintaining or configuring the server.
 In that case, you should setup the server rack at a strategic location where it will be easy to access and work on.
 The room should have enough space for movement while initially installing the server rack and later the fixing of the components and devices that make up a complete server room.

 Make sure the rack leaves sufficient clearance at both front and back for ventilation, wiring, and servicing.
 Some setups also benefit from raised floors for cable routing and airflow management.